joakimskoog/joakimskoog.github.io/content/posts/game-from-scratch-000-dream-big.md

 This is a big change from my last big side project, [An API of Ice And Fire](https://anapioficeandfire.com/), a REST API that I created in 2016 that got a lot of attention.
 The highlight?
 An interview with [The Wall Street Journal](https://www.wsj.com/articles/fans-geek-out-over-game-of-thrones-data-1499877067?mod=e2tw).

 ## Why Not Use an Engine?
 You want the honest truth?
-Because I want to.
+Because I don't want to.
 Using a game engine would help me finish faster - and the final game might even be better.
 But I want to learn how to build a game from the ground up.
 I want to understand every single line of code, from creating a window to manually managing memory to rendering it all on screen.
 It won't be easy, and it'll take a long time - but that's the point.

 I'm not trying to make the next Triple-A shooter.
 I'm going for something more humble and fun.
 I'm keeping the details secret for now because they might change, but it's inspired by a game I had a lot of fun playing as a kid.